Putin urges Russian nuclear weapons boost

 Next year, four additional S-400 anti-missile defence systems will be delivered to the army, and Russia will pay particular attention to its Western flank and the Arctic, he said.

-“First and foremost, we will continue to increase military capabilities… take measures to reinforce troops in the western, southwestern and Arctic strategic sectors,” Shoigu said.
+“First and foremost, we will continue to increase military capabilities… take measures to reinforce troops in the western, southwestern and Arctic strategic sectors,” Shoigu said.—Agencies